-As of July 31, 2003 under our Officer and Director Stock Loan Program, the aggregate principal amount of stock loans outstanding was \$63,022, consisting entirely of a loan outstanding to Richard N. Snyder.
+As of July 31, 2004 under our Officer and Director Stock Loan Program, the aggregate principal and interest amount of stock loans outstanding was \$66,964, consisting entirely of a loan outstanding to Richard N. Snyder.
 This amount also represented the largest amount of indebtedness.
-As of June 15, 2004 the amount outstanding under this loan was \$66,194.
+In June 2005 Mr. Snyder paid the loan in full.
+As of June 21, 2005, there was no balance due on loan.